RichardDooling/Entertainment_Law/First_Amendment-Obscenity/First_Amendment-Obscenity.md

 The Florida Legislature *has* acted, however.
 It has enacted a statutory scheme outlawing obscenity.
 It is apparent that this legislation is intended to regulate obscenity to the maximum extent allowed by the Constitution of the United States.
-Section 847.001(7), Florida Statutes, tracks the language of the controlling case of [*Miller v.
+Florida Statutes, tracks the language of the controlling case of [*Miller v.
 California*](http://scholar.google.com/scholar_case?case=287180442152313659&q=luke+records+navarro&hl=en&as_sdt=2006&scilh=0)
 in defining obscenity for purposes of the state ban.

 The Florida Legislature has enacted a comprehensive set of laws.
-The primary provision is section 847.011 of the Florida Statutes.
-Subsection (1)(a) *criminalizes* the distribution, sale, or production of any obscene thing including a "recording" which can be "transmuted into auditory ... representations."
+The primary provision &hellip; *criminalizes* the distribution, sale, or production of any obscene thing including a "recording" which can be "transmuted into auditory ... representations."
 Subsection (2) similarly makes it a *crime* for a person to knowingly have an obscene thing, including musical recordings, in his possession.
-Section 847.06 and 847.07 make it *criminal* to transport obscenity into the state or to create, deliver, or publish obscenity.
-There are several provisions which specifically apply to child pornography. *See* FLA.STAT.
-ANN. §§ 847.012, .0125, .013, .0135, .0145 (Supp.1990).
-Finally, sections 847.201 and 847.202 prohibit obscene programming on cable television during promotional periods and require ratings on video tapes rented and sold to the public.
+Other sections make it *criminal* to transport obscenity into the state or to create, deliver, or publish obscenity.
+There are several provisions which specifically apply to child pornography.
+Finally, others prohibit obscene programming on cable television during promotional periods and require ratings on video tapes rented and sold to the public.